-Residents enjoy a variety of shopping options including malls, boutiques, department stores and farmers markets.
-A picturesque 1920s millworks building houses the State Street Market with 35 shops selling antiques, gifts, décor and handmade items.
+A picturesque 1920s millworks building houses the State Street Market with 35 shops that sell antiques, gifts, décor, and handmade items.
 Many other historic buildings have been transformed into clubs and eateries.

-Downtown Elgin has undergone significant renovations with new development including townhouses, condominiums and lofts.
-Housing is diverse from historic districts with majestic Victorian mansions and Sears Catalog Homes to neighborhoods with single-family homes and townhomes.
-Early cobblestone homes settlers built by hand are included in historic districts listed on the National Register of Historic Places.
+Downtown Elgin has undergone significant renovations with new development including townhouses, condominiums, and lofts.
+Housing is diverse from historic districts to neighborhoods with single-family homes and townhomes.

 The city has more than 75 parks and 10 recreation facilities, with more than 1,600 acres of parks and 4,000 acres of Kane and Cook County forest preserves.
-Residents enjoy canoeing, fishing and equestrian trails as well as access to the Fox River Trail and Illinois Prairie Path.
-The city also has several golf courses, ice skating and skiing, swimming and boating.
+Residents enjoy canoeing, fishing, and equestrian trails as well as access to the Fox River Trail and Illinois Prairie Path.
 There are 36 miles of trails for hikers and bikers to enjoy.

-Elgin has three Metra stations along the Milwaukee District/West Line, providing daily service between Elgin and Chicago’s Union Station.
+Elgin has three Metra stations along the Milwaukee District West Line, providing daily service to Chicago.